IntersectMBO/plutus/docs/raml/README.md

 [ChurchNat-defun.heap-analysis](./ChurchNat-defun.heap-analysis),
 [ChurchNat-defun.steps-analysis](./ChurchNat-defun.steps-analysis),
 and [ChurchNat-defun.evaluation](./ChurchNat-defun.evaluation).
+[Note: these files are currently empty because I realised that I hadn't fully defunctionalised the example and still had some higher-order functions.
+I'll fix this.]

 Somewhat surprisingly, RAML also produces good predictions for the Church-encoded version which uses higher-order functions: see